FelipeBastoni/About-me/README.md

 At the moment we can say that I'm focused on studing, but I have some desire in making or being part of some project that can be truly useful.

-Check out the social accounts in my profile to know me better
+Check out the social accounts in my profile to know me better.